pedes/super-duper-octo-goggles/glossary.md

 ### API (Application Programming Interface)
 An API is a set of rules and protocols that allows different software applications to communicate with each other.
 It defines the methods and data structures that developers can use to interact with a software component or service.

+### API Client
+Any application that invokes the API.

 ## C

 ### Cloud Computing